xeniamlkh/FlashCardApp/README.md

 # Flash Cards App

 ## Description
-Flash Cards App is the whose function is to create study cards and help users learn something new, such as foreign words, definitions, or dates.
+Flash Cards App is the application whose function is to create study cards and help users learn something new, such as foreign words, definitions, or dates.

 ## Key Features
 The Flash Cards Application contains the following functionality: